 - Each term keyworkers complete an audit of all of their key children.
 The purpose of this to identify any areas of vulnerability so that help can be provided at the earliest opportunity.
 This information is shared electronically to West Sussex's Early Childhood Service.
 The playgroup has an obligation to do this as part of their funding agreement with West Sussex. - Paper copies of the audits are kept in a confidential file in the playgroup's office.
-The information including the child's name, address, dob and postcode is then transcribed onto an electronic file. - The paper copies of this information are destroyed as soon as the child leaves the setting.
+The information including the child's name, address, dob and postcode is then transcribed onto an electronic file. - The paper copies of this information are destroyed as soon as the information has been transferred onto the electronic file.
 The electronic copies are kept for a period of three years.